dstanic-pan/Azure-Transit-VNET/README.md

 # Azure-Transit-VNET
-This skillet is for Azure Transit VNET Architecture.
+This skillet is for Azure Transit VNET Architecture framework.